-The effects of collagen peptides on the skin
+What are the effects of collagen peptides on the skin?

 Several studies have shown that collagen peptides may help slow the aging of your skin by reducing wrinkles and dryness.
 The wrinkle reduction effects associated with taking collagen supplements are explained by their ability to stimulate your body to produce collagen on its own.
 Taking collagen supplements was also shown to increase other proteins that help structure your skin, including elastin and fibrillin.

-The effects of collagen peptides on the nails
+What are the effects of collagen peptides on the nails?

 Research shows that taking collagen may increase the strength of your nails, prevent brittleness and stimulate your nails to grow longer.

-The effects of collagen peptides on the joints and bones
+What are the effects of collagen peptides on the joints and bones?

 As we age, the amount of collagen in our body decreases, and our risk of developing joint disorders such as osteoarthritis increases.
 A few studies have shown that taking collagen supplements may help improve symptoms of osteoarthritis and reduce joint pain overall.

-The effects of collagen peptides on gut health
+What are the effects of collagen peptides on gut health?

 Some physicians and nutritionists recommend using collagen supplements to help reduce intestinal permeability (Leaky gut syndrome).

-The effects of collagen peptides on your weight
+What are the effects of collagen peptides on your weight?

 Taking collagen supplements may promote weight loss and a faster metabolism.